mchappyneil/LinkUp_Social_Media_Website/README.md

 The main program is run from 'app.py'.

-Credit for the display time code (disTime .js) goes to Simon Waldherr.
+Credit for the display time code (disTime .js) goes to Simon Waldherr, and normalize .css to MIT.